Workshop Design

 MethodKit is an open-ended analog tool initially designed to be a flexible co-facilitator in any workshop you design.
 They help you discuss, map, plan, ideate & prioritize.
 Below we show how to use the cards and introduce additional tools to make it even easier to work with the cards.

-Six common and functional ways to use the kits.
-Pick one, two or why not make your own method of choice.
-The additional tools below are parts of the Facilitation Guide that you get access to when you order the kits.
+Below we explain how to use the kits.
+Pick one, two exercises or why not make your own method of choice.

-20+ different gameboards allow you to sort and discuss the cards.
+Gameboards allow you to sort and discuss the cards, because you can’t focus on everything.

 1. Pick which kit to use